Azure-Samples/active-directory-b2c-advanced-policies/README.md

 # Attention:
 Facebook made an a change to the method by which they send responses.
-The following entry must be included in the metadata section of the ```
+The following entry must be included in the metadata section of the ```xml
 <Item Key="AccessTokenResponseFormat">json</Item>
 ```